simile-widgets/simile-common/README.md

 Bundling
 --------

 You will need `ant` and `node` in order to build the SimileAjax bundles.
-Use `ant bundle-all` to build both the RequireJS-dependent and non-RequireJS dependent bundles.
-Use the non-RequireJS output, found in `build/simile-ajax-bundle.js`, for compatibility with older code that isn't AMD-aware.
-Use the RequireJS output, `build/simile-ajax-require-bundle.js`, for code that is AMD-aware.
+Use `ant bundle-all` to build both the RequireJS-dependent and non-RequireJS dependent bundles (and the CSS bundle).
+Use the non-RequireJS output, found in `build/simile-ajax-api.js`, for compatibility with older code that isn't AMD-aware.
+Use the RequireJS output, `build/simile-ajax-bundle.js`, for code that is AMD-aware.

 Latest Release - 3.0.0
 ----------------------